datamaskin/spring-boot-currencyfair-test/README.md

 I included the JPhant libary as a jar in case the hardwired pom proves to be too unwieldly to build the JPhant library locally from source.

+The JPhant library jar should be easy enough after cloning the project if using Intellij.

+Goto Project Structure and add the JPhant library as a jar into the project manually.

+The above will also resolve the Apache httpclient dependency.

+Open the Intellij Maven Projects and execute spring-boot:run

+At this point the MarketTrade jar server should be running.

+Edit Configurations to create a JPhant_Currency_Fair_Test then run the test which will populate data.sparkfun (50 datapoints)

+Then open the test directory with the file: currency_fair_market_trade.html.

+The 3 little icons for the top 3 browsers will appear on the right: choose Chrome (recommended).

+The Google ScatterChart should render the data.